I'm Honey!

 • Forgive yourself: Let go of the self-blame and negativity.

 Move on to the positive forces in your life — that full bowl of sweet, delicious cherries — while simultaneously trusting yourself to do better in the future.
+After overcoming regret, you may feel truly blessed to have another chance to grow and enjoy life.
 Set boundaries that prevent you from dwelling on past regrets.
+Idioms like “life is a bowl full of cherries” can help shift your perspective and remind you to focus on the good.
+Now, you can eat the sweet cherries of life, savoring each moment instead of being stuck in the past.
 You can achieve this by trusting your ability to make better choices going forward.

 What’s a situation in which you’ve turned pits into empowerment?
 Tell me your story in the comments.